Setting up Extended Response components in EP Studio

 If you have selected a Quick Recording, you’ll have the option to add a model answer.
 You'll be prompted to record yourself speaking the model answer, upload your own audio or select audio from EP's Media Gallery.

-The Working Formula component is a powerful tool that allows students to complete stepped equations and show their working; particularly helpful for Math and Science content.
+The Working Formula component is a powerful tool that allows students to complete stepped equations and show their work; particularly helpful for Math and Science content.

 Setting this component up can be quite complex, so see our full article here.